 - Adhesive for metal

 - Again, work on a level surface that is covered with a clean towel to protect your tools from falling.

 - Using the wire cutters, remove the post backing from the earring.
-It is important to cut the post off as close as possible to the earring itself.
+It's important to cut the post off as close as possible to the earring itself so it is flush.

 - Apply the adhesive to the back of the earring converter.
 Follow the manufacturer's directions to ensure an even coating.

 - Using gentle pressure, attach the earring to the converter.
-You may need to apply steady pressure for a short period of time.
+You may need to apply steady pressure for a short period.
 Allow the adhesive to fully dry before attempting to wear the earring.

 - Follow these steps to convert the other earring.

-Converting pierced earrings to clip-on earrings is a fun and easy project, and you'll enjoy it even more if your follow these helpful tips:
+Converting pierced earrings to clip on earrings is a fun and easy project, and you'll enjoy it even more if you follow these helpful tips:

-- Find a clip-on earring back that is comfortable for you.
+- Find a clip on earring back that is comfortable for you.
 Some people prefer magnetic earring backs, which you can find at many craft stores or can order online from various retailers.

-- Consider placing a flat serving tray or large plate under you work area.
+- Consider placing a flat serving tray or large plate under your work area.
 Slightly raised edges will help you keep from losing small pieces.

 - Use the right tool for the job.
-If you'll be doing several earring conversions, consider investing in an inexpensive jewelry tool kit with several styles of pliers.
+If you're planning on doing several earring conversions, consider investing in an inexpensive jewelry tool kit with several styles of pliers.

 - Have fun!
 Soon, you'll be able to wear just about any style of earring, whether it has a clip on back or not.